arijitdasgupta/BlueTransistor/README.md

 node app.js
 ```

-`config.js` has the MAC id array of all the bulbs that you want to connect.
+`config.js` holds the MAC id array of all the bulbs that you want to connect.

 The webapp runs on `PORT 7000`. `POST` to that port, url `/`,
 ```